kashirin-alex/swc-db/docs/configure/the_config_files/README.md

 ## The file with extended extension (.dyn.cfg)
-Additionally to the '.cfg' configuration filename there are filenames with extended extension of dynamic type '.dyn.cfg'.
+Additionally to the `.cfg` configuration filename there are filenames with extended extension of dynamic type `.dyn.cfg`.
 These files are designated for use with value of function guarded-value/s which are allowed for reload of configurations at swcdbPrograms run-time.

 ## The Roles and cfg filename